FrankEntriken/CPSC_354_Blog/Week2.md

     :load file_name

-Once the file is loaded, the functions that are established within the file will now be available to the user
+Once the file is loaded, the functions that are defined within the file will now be available to the user.

 ### Creating meaningful functions